insure logo

 How can I lower my car insurance rates?

-• You can opt for a higher deductible, which can lower your overall rates, but this will mean more money out-of-pocket if you experience a claim.
+• Opt for a higher deductible, which can lower your overall rates, but this will mean more money out-of-pocket if you experience a claim.

-• Enrolling in a defensive or safe driving course could also help you save money on your annual auto insurance premium.
+• Enroll in a defensive or safe driving course to save money on your annual auto insurance premium.

 • Look for discounts.
-Insurance companies offer a variety of discounts you may qualify for to help reduce your auto insurance.
+Insurance companies offer various discounts you may qualify for to help reduce your auto insurance.

 • Consider usage-based insurance.
 If you are a low-mileage driver, you may benefit from a pay-per-mile policy.
-Additionally, if you’re a safe driver with good driving habits, you may benefit from a program that monitors your driving and rewards you for it.
+Additionally, if you’re a safe driver with good driving habits, you may benefit from a program that monitors your driving and rewards you.

 Will my old car insurance cover a new car?